lara-kassab/structured-matrix-completion-IRLS/README.txt

      The matrix M represents an incomplete matrix that would be completed by the algorithm. ii) Specify an estimate for the rank of the true matrix.

+[To reproduce the plots in the paper]
-3. Use compare_sIRLS.m to produce the four plots displayed in the paper for synthetic data on different structured settings.
+Use compare_sIRLS.m to produce the four plots displayed in the paper for synthetic data on different structured settings.
+The expected computation time depends on the data size, the difficulty of the completion problem and the number of matrices to average over.